Water law permit - construction projects in groundwater

 Required documents

-As part of the application documents, calculations on the height and range of the groundwater accumulation resulting from the construction project must also be submitted.
-Proof must be provided that no detrimental situation will arise for existing neighbouring buildings.
-If necessary, the planned measures to reduce the back-up must be presented.
+As part of the application documents, calculations on the height and range of the groundwater accumulation resulting from the construction project must be submitted.

 Duration and costs